matlab-deep-learning/constrained-deep-learning/documentation/AI-Verification-Convexity.md

 This idea can be extended to many intervals.
 Take a 1-dimensional ICNN.
 Consider subdividing the operational design domain into a union of intervals $I_i$, where $I_i = [a_i,a_{i+1}]$ and $a_i \lt a_{i+1}$.
-A tight lower and upper bound on each interval can be computed with a single forward pass through the network of all interval boundary values in the union of intervals, a single backward pass through the network to compute derivatives at the interval boundary values, and one final convex optimization on the interval containing the global minimum.
+A tight lower and upper bound on each interval can be computed with a single forward pass through the network of all interval bounds values in the union of intervals, a single backward pass through the network to compute derivatives at the interval bounds values, and one final convex optimization on the interval containing the global minimum.
 Furthermore, since bounds are computed at forward and backward passes through the network, you can compute a  'boundedness metric' during